YOU CAN RUN, BUT YOU CAN'T HIDE

 What about the Haunted House?

-We are thrilled to bring back the famous TPS Haunted House during the 10th annual Knight Run.
-The Haunted House will be open to the public and race participants on race day at 6:30pm and will be located on the tennis courts behind the gymnasium on the North side of campus.
+We are thrilled to bring back the famous PINE Haunted House during the 10th annual Knight Run.
+The Haunted House will be open to the public and race participants on race day at 6:30pm and will be located inside the gymnasium on the North side of campus.
 The Haunted House is being created and managed by the same amazing team that terrified us on the Stuart lower school campus for many, many years.
-There is no charge to enter the Haunted House.
+There is a $5 charge to enter the Haunted House if you did not run in the Knight Run.
 You won’t want to miss it!

 What is the course like?